 8 Product Design Tips for a Successful Startup

 First rule of thumb – always identify and understand your target audience.
 I know, it sounds straight out of a textbook doesn’t it?
-But if you don’t know or understand the needs of your target audience then there is literally no point in designing a product.
+But if you understand the needs of your target audience then it’s completely pointless in designing a product.
 This step helps you clarify your decision on which products to build and how to go about building them.

-When faced with this situation, many founders are often uncertain about what features their MVP should include or which features they should prioritize over others as they develop their MVP.
-Most of the time, as you begin to design, you find that the MVP might go beyond the predetermined parameters, which forces you to plan for new chances that are outside the parameters of what you have previously budgeted for.
-To help direct the design and development process, it is better if you have a product road map. so that you may choose wisely the features to keep or remove from your MVP.
+When faced with this situation, many founders are often uncertain about the features their MVP should include or prioritize.
+In most designing stage, you’ll find that the MVP might go beyond the predetermined parameters.
+It in turn forces you to opt for an alternative budget plan outside your intended parameters.
+To help direct the design and development process, it’s better if you have a product road map.
+This is so that you could choose wisely the features to keep or remove from your MVP.

 As mentioned above, a product roadmap helps direct your design and development process.
-Meaning it can act as a guide for you and your team in developing a product.
-This is where every founder should have a proper outline of the ins and outs of their implementation of both short-term and long-term goals for the product.
-A detailed roadmap will also provide you with a clear vision of what needs to be designed and will assist you in planning over a long period of time.
+Every founder should have a proper outline of the ins and outs of their implementation.
+This is so that it can act as a guide for your team’s short-term and long-term goals for the product.
+A detailed strategy will also provide you a clear picture of what needs to be designed and help you plan throughout time.

-When all plans and preparations have been constructed, it may seem as though the product is done, but you subsequently realize that some adjustments to the colors or typefaces are necessary.
-Your designers may become frustrated as a result of having to set aside time to begin making minor tweaks here and there.
+After all ideas and preparations, the product may seem finished, but you may realise a need to change the colours or typefaces.
+Your designers may become frustrated as a result of having to set aside time making minor tweaks here and there.
 However when changes need to be made, it is important to do it early enough for the adjustments to have enough time.
 Even better, build up a quality assurance system that enables you to regularly review and analyze the design so you can identify mistakes and places that require revisions as soon as possible.

 It’s excellent to draw ideas from similar products and services’ user interfaces and experiences.
 However, relying too heavily on inspiration won’t produce any worthwhile outcomes.
 You must decide what distinctive qualities your product must have and be unwavering in sticking with them.
 Come up with features that will set you apart from all your competitors and stay true to that concept.